Skip to content

 Azure devops dashboard

-Fig.1 - Azure Devops verify connection
+Fig.2 - Azure DevOps verify connection

 2. Go to Organization Settings: In the lower left corner, select Organization Settings.
+Organization settings

 3. Add Service Principal to Users: In the left sidebar, click Users and then select Add Users.
+Add service principal to users

 4. Grant Access to Projects: Add the Service Principal to the specific projects you want Hawkeye to access.
 This ensures Hawkeye can retrieve the necessary telemetry.
+Grant access to projects

 After adding these details, click the Add button.